 The challenge with fiery red marketing monkeys

-We can remember a ‘fiery red’ marketing director who at a time when our products were in high demand, told an important customer that ‘we didn’t need them’.
+The next challenge is they do indeed ‘get shit done’.
+But they don’t often consider the consequences.
+As long as it’s done.
+We once worked with a ‘fiery red’ sales director who at a time when our products were in high demand, told a big customer, ‘we didn’t need them’.

-Other types can find Fiery Reds quite domineering and intimidating.
-This marketing personality type sees social relationships as getting in the way of their progress and achievements.
-They have little patience for anyone who takes time to think or chat.
+Other types can find Fiery Reds intimidating.
+These marketing personality types see social relationships as getting in the way of their progress and achievements.
+They’re easily frustrated.

 Marketing Monkey 3 - Cool Blue (aka Speak no evil)